uga-libraries/accessioning-scripts/README.md

 Script usage: `python path/to/format-analysis.py path/to/accession_folder`

+Use an absolute path for the accession_folder.
+A relative path may prevent FITS XML from being generated.

 Before running the script, download [NARA's Preservation Action Plans CSV](https://github.com/usnationalarchives/digital-preservation/tree/master/Digital_Preservation_Plan_Spreadsheet) and create a file named configuration.py from the configuration_template.py in the accessioning-scripts repo.